National Piano Month

 The great thing about learning to play the piano in modern times is that it isn’t even necessary to own a full sized piano!
 Digital pianos can be a super effective way to learn, but they can fold up and fit into tight spaces.
 Not only that, but some computers and tablets have apps that can allow a person to learn how to play the piano.

 Of course, ultimately, it’s nice to have access to the real thing.
 Those who are able might consider hiring a piano teacher or attending lessons at a local music school.
+But no matter what keyboard is available, just getting a start toward learning and making music is the most important thing.

 Learn Fun Facts About the Piano

 Due to its wide range of notes and sounds, the piano is considered to be the ‘king of musical instruments”.
-Share these fun facts about this instrument with friends and family in honor of Piano Month:
+Share these fun facts about this instrument with friends and family in honor of National Piano Month:

 - Most Piano Players on One Piano.
 A world record was set using the most piano players on one piano in Birmingham, United Kingdom in 2019.
 88 young players, one for each key, used extenders so that they could each reach their key without crowding on top of each other.